(Linux) $ truncate --size=16G blk.bin # (Mac) $ mkfile -n 16g blk.bin

 - The "Write" operation issues a single data block write to a previously unaccessed portion of the vnode.

-- The "Overwrite" operation issues a single data block write to a portion of the block which has previously been allocated from an earlier "Write" operation.
+- The "Overwrite" operation issues a single data block write to a portion of the block that has previously been allocated from an earlier "Write" operation.

 Keys to the columns.